ajk-5/WT4Q/WT4Q/public/COOKIES_POLICY.md

 We allow trusted partners (Google, Facebook, Twitter, etc.) to place cookies for analytics, ads, or sharing features.

-These third parties may collect browsing data to show personalized ads both on WT4Q and elsewhere.
+These third parties may collect browsing data to show personalized ads both on The Nineties Times and elsewhere.

 4. Managing Cookies